daniloitagyba/daniloitagyba/readme.md

 ## 🚀 About Me
-I'm a back-end developer, with more than 10 years of experience, I work mainly with the Microsoft stack (C#, .Net Core, T-Sql, Azure).
+I'm a fullstack developer, with more than 10 years of experience.

 ###